The coarse Baum-Connes conjecture for certain relative expanders: A-by-CE group extension structure of relative expanders and box spaces

 \section{A-by-CE group extension structure of relative expanders and box spaces}

-In this section, we briefly review the recent discoveries of relative expanders and certain groups extensions due to G. Arzhantseva and R. Tessera, and of certain box spaces of free groups due to T. Delabie and A. Khukhro, which do not coarsely embed into Hilbert space and yet contain no weakly embedded expanders.
-We observe that all these spaces or groups have ``A-by-CE" structure as (sequences of) group extensions.
+In this section, we briefly review the recent discoveries of relative expanders due to G. Arzhantseva and R. Tessera \cite{Arzhantseva-Tessera 2015}, and certain box spaces of free groups due to T. Delabie and A. Khukhro \cite{Delabie-Khukhro}, which do not coarsely embed into Hilbert space yet contain no weakly embedded expanders.
+We observe that all these examples have the ``A-by-CE'' structure as sequences of finite group extensions.

 For a finite connected graph $X$ with $|X|$ vertices and a subset $A\subset X$, denote by $\partial A$ the set of edges between $A$ and $X\backslash A$.
 The {\em Cheeger constant} of $X$ is defined as